Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Results

-\begin{example} We consider in this example the pendulum equation with friction.
 The second order differential equation describing the dynamics of the pendulum is $\ddot{\theta} = -\frac{l}{g}sin(\theta) - kl\dot{\theta}$, where $l$ is the length of the pendulum, $g$ the gravity constant and $k$ the friction coefficient.
-The phase space of such system yields a multiple-attractors vector fields with periodic stable equilibria at $k 2\pi$, with $k \in \mathbb{Z}$.
+The phase space of such system yields a multiple-attractor vector fields with periodic stable equilibria at $k 2\pi$, with $k \in \mathbb{Z}$.
 Let $x_1 = \theta$ and $x_2 = \dot{\theta}$.
+The pendulum dynamics can be rewritten as a system of first order differential equations